ulissescastro/linux-native-backdoors/tcp-wrappers/README.md

        Characters in % expansions that may confuse the shell are replaced by underscores.
 ```

-Hey you can use your imagination now and take advantage of EXPANSIONS and create more complex filters to trigger your shells!
+Hey!
+You can use your imagination now and take advantage of EXPANSIONS and create more complex filters to trigger your shells!
 Keep evolving my friend!